Doctor Who’s Matt Smith reportedly cast in Star Wars Episode IX

 - RadioTimes.com newsletter: get the latest TV and entertainment news direct to your inbox

-It’s currently unclear whether Smith will play a hero or a villain in the 2019 movie – you never know, maybe HE’S playing classic villain Grand Admiral Thrawn instead of Grant – but if true, the role will definitely land him in the rather exclusive club of actors moving between the Doctor Who universe and that of Star Wars.
+It’s currently unclear whether Smith will play a hero or a villain in the 2019 movie – you never know, maybe HE’S playing classic villain Grand Admiral Thrawn instead of Grant – but if true, the role will definitely land him in the rather exclusive club of actors moving between the Doctor Who and Star Wars universes.

-Other actors to appear in both franchises include Warwick Davis and Felicity Jones, while Grant himself actually starred alongside Smith in several episode of Doctor Who in 2012-3.
+Other actors who’ve appeared in both franchises include Warwick Davis and Felicity Jones, while Grant himself actually starred alongside Smith in several episodes of Doctor Who in 2012-3.

 Star Wars Episode IX will be released in December 2019